 Travel every year always has a lot of travel to warmer climates.
 We do need to escape Toronto winters.
-This year we finally found availability on some of our top priority cruises.
 It has been a few years since we did a road trip.
 And far too long since we visited California and spent time in British Columbia.
 When we thought about fall travel, we thought it would be great to finish off some places in Italy we have never visited.
 Or spent some time being lazy in the Greek Islands.

 Not everything is fully booked or paid for.
 But this is a look at what our travel destinations for 2019 look like!
 We would welcome any input you have as we start to do the detailed travel planning for the trips.

 When we have travelled in the past few years, we often did two really long trips (6-10 weeks).
 And then sprinkled in other trips.
 We often chose to fly Business Class for longer trips.
 And I sort of justified it by amortizing the airfare over the longer number of days we were away.

 But the long trips were exhausting.
 We lost a bit of the “wow” effect for destinations at the end of the trips.
 So in 2019, we planned to do more trips.
 But shorter durations.
 Although this does seem to mean much more travel planning work.

 We will provide an update at the end of the year.
 And see how this new approach worked for our travel destinations for 2019.